gavinmatt/main/src/content/blog/2023-food-highlights copy.md

 <div align="center" style="padding-bottom:15px"><i>A cartoon mascot of okra</i></div>

 That being said, I did find a hack somewhere online that still works if you need sharp, workable images.
-The trick is to be incredibly, incredibly specific, down to listing a specific camera body and apeture:
+The trick is to be incredibly, incredibly specific, down to listing a specific camera body and aperture:

 <img src="https://res.cloudinary.com/draaqu0o9/image/upload/w_600/f_auto/q_auto:best/v1/AI/qhxy130ftfmbekf2rzsy" alt="A hyperrealistic AI generated image of a giraffe">